GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 + A Ziggurat of glassy black stone looms, imprinted with the image of a dog with its own tail in mouth.

+### The New Man
+A machine-flesh hybrid, scavenged from the Crystal Man.
+Wires, pipes, and chains lead behind the altar.
+The New Man's Left hand (blue, magick), Right Hand (red, tricky), metal skull (steel, armored), and torso (giant) each roll 2d10 and must be killed separately.
+A cat who ventures below the altar to the cellars below can kill the Heart of the New Man and truly destroy it.

 ## Epilogue
 _Coming Soon_